No amount of alcohol is good for your overall health, global study says

 "The most surprising finding was that even small amounts of alcohol use contribute to health loss globally," said senior study author Emmanuela Gakidou, a professor at the University of Washington's Institute for Health Metrics and Evaluation.
 "We're used to hearing that a drink or two a day is fine.
 But the evidence is the evidence."

-Not surprisingly due to their populations, China, India and Russia led the world in alcohol-related deaths in men and women.
+Not surprisingly due to their large populations, China, India and Russia led the world in the total number of alcohol-related deaths in men and women.
 The US ranked fifth among men and seventh among women on that list; the UK ranked 21st for men and ninth for women.

 "This study is a stark reminder of the real, and potentially lethal, dangers that too much alcohol can have on our health and that even the lowest levels of alcohol intake increase our risks," Helen Stokes-Lampard, chair of the Royal College of General Practitioners in the UK, said in a statement.
 She was not involved in the study.